-This column will be published in IEEE Software, The Pragmatic Designer column, July-August 2021, Vol 38, number 4.
+This column was published in IEEE Software, The Pragmatic Designer column, July-August 2021, Vol 38, number 4.

 ABSTRACT: By the late 1990s, we understood the basic abstractions of software architecture, and it was possible to choose an architecture that suited the problem at hand.
 Over two decades later, it’s difficult to apply these ideas to our projects, but why?
 Because we have changed our philosophy to iterative development using factory metaphors, and have reinforced that change with tooling.
 Developers now focus primarily on incremental changes, and secondarily on the overall design or architecture.
 These circumstances are inhospitable to the holistic system reasoning that architecture requires, and can explain why so many teams today regard technical debt as their biggest challenge.